alexyuly/chil/README.md

 Figure 1.1: a visual representation of parent-child relationships (overlapping circles) and sibling relationships (connected circles)

+Notice how no connections (i.e., sibling relationships) are allowed to cross the circumference of any component's circle.
+This illustrates how pure object-oriented encapsulation of data is achieved by Chil.

 ## 2 Source code

 Chil source code is formatted according to the [YAML 1.2 specification](http://yaml.org/spec/1.2/spec.html).
 Each source file has an extension of either `.domain` or `.layout`, according to its purpose.
 The purpose of a layout source file is to define the flow of data through each stream of a component.
 A component is a collection of streams which receive input and send output on behalf of the component.
 The data flow of each stream is delegated to a stream of a "child" component.